 - The Neck Lookout offers an awesome view of the island’s northern and southern sections.
 Burrows of mutton birds and fairy penguins can be seen throughout the area.Written 6 May 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

-- Shane gave us a comprehensive outline of the history of the lighthouse and surrounding area.
-Well worth the price of admission.
-The views were spectacularWritten 15 November 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+history of the place.
+Highly recommend.
+Personally very happy to spend my $ to support upkeep of the historic lighthouse and grounds. thank you shane!Written 2 December 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

 - Great extensive views from here, and obviously a good spot to find wildlife at dusk and the evening light.Written 27 March 2023

 - Inala is not a huge garden but it has interesting plants and is well tendered.
 It was a pleasure to wander around checking out the different plants.
 Stopping to watch the bumble bees.

 We saw the back end of a little brown mammal, it was a quick runner so it was only a glimpse.

 - Had this cafe recommended by a local resident for breakfast.
 We both ordered the veggie omelet with coffee.
 Service was great and quality and flavor of meal was excellent.
 Definitely one of the better breakies had in our visit to Tassie so far.Written 6 January 2020

 - Easy climb on wooden steps to the look-out.

 Small carpark and toilets at the start of the steps.